IntersectAustralia/dc12c/manual/_posts/0000-04-01-create-external-account.md

 ---
 If you are an administrator, you can create an account for somebody who does not have a OneID.

-From the admin tab, click "New External Account".
+1. From the admin tab, click "New External Account".

-(TODO image)

-Fill in the details of the user and click Save.
+2. Fill in the details of the user and click Save.

-(TODO image)
+{% pic newexternal New External Account %}

 They will receive an email with a password with details of how to log in.